scicloj/scicloj.ml-tutorials/README.md

 >[!NOTE]
 >***
->The usage of teh shim `scicloj.ml` is now considered deprecated.
+>The usage of the shim `scicloj.ml` is now considered deprecated.
 The underlying libraries should be used directly or via
->[noj](https://github.com/scicloj/noj) is a new libray to combine several of these librraies, without remapping the namespaces.
+>[noj](https://github.com/scicloj/noj) is a new libray to combine several of these libraries, without remapping the namespaces.
 >It contains as well updated versions of several of the tutorials here.
 >The code inside the tutorials is still valid and mostyly working, but the functions are in different namespaces when
->ussed withouth `scicloj.ml`
+>used withouth `scicloj.ml`
 >***